 When these external conditions are stable, Live Tracking functions smoothly without noticeable accuracy issues.

-Since Clappia uses Google Maps for live location tracking, the refresh behavior follows how Google Maps provides location updates from the device.
-Under normal conditions, this allows real-time movement to be reflected smoothly on the tracking map as a continuous red line along the user’s path.
-In areas where tracking could not be captured accurately (for example, due to network or battery-related issues), the route may appear as a grey line instead.
+Under normal conditions, this results in the user’s movement being reflected smoothly on the tracking map as a continuous red line along the route.
+In scenarios where tracking data cannot be captured or synced accurately (for example, due to network issues, low battery, or system restrictions), parts of the route may appear as a grey line instead.

-Live Tracking in Clappia works by capturing the user’s location from their device and displaying it on the map using Google Maps.
-The way tracking behaves depends on both the device and how Google Maps provides location updates.
+Live Tracking in Clappia works by capturing the user’s location directly from the device using Android location services and displaying the captured route on the tracking map.
+The behaviour of live tracking depends on the device hardware and how the operating system allows location updates to be captured and processed at that time.

 At present, tracking intervals cannot be custom-defined (such as setting updates every 1, 5, or 10 minutes).